netdata/blog/blog/2022-11-30-netdata-version-1.37.md

 <details>
 <summary>Read more about our improvements to scalability</summary>
-The only way to achieve that is by scaling out.
-Instead of centralizing everything into one huge time-series database, we have many smaller centralization points that can be used seamlessly all together like a giant distributed database. **This is what Netdata Cloud does!** It connects to all your Netdata agents, and seamlessly aggregates data from all of them to provide infrastructure and service level dashboards and alarms.
+The only way to achieve our goal is by scaling out.
+Instead of centralizing everything into one huge time-series database, we have many smaller centralization points that can be used seamlessly all together like a giant distributed database. **This is what Netdata Cloud does!** It connects to all your Netdata agents and seamlessly aggregates data from all of them to provide infrastructure and service level dashboards and alarms.

 ![image](https://user-images.githubusercontent.com/2662304/199225735-01a41cc5-c074-4fe2-b780-5f08e92c6769.png)

-Netdata Cloud does not collect or store all the data collected; that is one of its most beautiful unique functions.
+Netdata Cloud does not collect or store all the data collected; that is one of its most beautiful and unique qualities.
 It only needs active connections to the Netdata Agents having the metrics.
 The Netdata Agents store all metrics in their own time-series databases (we call it [`dbengine`](https://learn.netdata.cloud/docs/agent/database/engine#tiering-in-a-nutshell), and it is embedded into the Netdata Agents).

 In this release, we introduce a new way for the Agents to communicate their metadata to the cloud.
 To minimize the amount of traffic exchanged between Netdata Cloud and Agents, we only transfer a very limited information of metadata.
 We call this information `contexts`, and it is pretty much limited to the unique metric names collected, coupled with the actual retention (first and last timestamps) that each agent has available for query.

 At the same time, to overcome the limitations of having hundreds of thousands of Agents concurrently connected to Netdata Cloud, we are now using EMQX as the message broker that connects Netdata Agents to Netdata Cloud.
-As the community grows, the next step planned is to have such message brokers in all 5 continents, to minimize the round-trip latency for querying Netdata Agents through Netdata Cloud.
+As the community grows, the next step planned is to have such message brokers in five continents, to minimize the round-trip latency for querying Netdata Agents through Netdata Cloud.

 We also see [**Netdata Parents**](https://learn.netdata.cloud/docs/agent/streaming) as a key component of our ecosystem.
 A Netdata Parent is a Netdata Agent that acts as a centralization point for other Netdata Agents.
 The idea is simple: any Netdata Agent (Child) can delegate all its functions, except data collection, to any other Netdata Agent (Parent), and by doing so, the latter now becomes a Netdata Parent.
 This means that metrics storage, metrics querying, health monitoring, and machine learning can be handled by the Netdata Parent, on behalf of the Netdata Children that push metrics to it.